MGXlab/phagetransformer/README.md

 ### GPU support

 PhageTransformer uses PyTorch and will automatically use CUDA if available.
-For GPU support, ensure you have the appropriate PyTorch version installed for your CUDA version.
+Installation of PyTorch and CUDA should work automatically for recent NVIDIA GPUs.
+For older GPU support, ensure you have the appropriate PyTorch version installed for your CUDA version.
 See [pytorch.org](https://pytorch.org/get-started/locally/) for installation instructions.
 Without a GPU, PhageTransformer will run on a CPU, but ~100x slower than on a GPU.

 ## Quickstart